coala/coala/README.md

 INSTALLATION
 ============

-coala can be installed with `python3 setup.py install`.
+coala can be installed with `pip install coala`.
 If you need more information about the installation and dependencies, take a look at our [installation documentation](http://coala.rtfd.org/en/latest/Install/).